ismaelmosquera/imrlib/readme.md

 An Eigen is a pair eigenvalue/eigenvector.
 Find the maximum Eigen of a matrix using the Power Method.
 find the eigen system of a matrix using the QR Algorithm.
+  Perform Singular Value Decomposition for MxN matrices.
+Such a factorization is as follows:
+M = UDV^t
+where
+>
+> - U is an orthogonal matrix having the left singular vectors of M.
+> - Sigma is a diagonal matrix having the singular values of M.
+> - V is an orthogonal matrix having the right singular vectors of M.
+>

 	The imr.sound.audio package has an audio player with support to play, pause and stop playback.
 	Supported audio formats for the audio player: